SocketX on AWS

 Testing & Health Checks

-- Monitor container logs for startup messages
+- Monitor container logs for the startup message:

 Expected response: